 Kanata shifted a little to lick Touko’s face, making little woofs and grunts like he thought she was still asleep.
 She hadn’t moved much since sitting up.
 She let the dog’s familiar warmth and smell comfort her as she prepared to leave her sackcloth bed.

-Touko heard the woman from before laughing--not Hotaru, but the other one.
+Touko heard the woman from before laughing—not Hotaru, but the other one.
 “You’re handling this well, girl.
-The first time I rode in the cart, I was so nauseous that I threw up a few times.
-I thought about complaining to the crew last night--no newbies should sleep in the cart on their own--but it seems like I needn’t have worried.”
+The first night I rode in this cart, I was so nauseous that I threw up a few times.
+I thought about complaining to the crew last night—no newbies should sleep in the cart on their own—but it seems like I needn’t have worried.”

 This woman looked nothing like Hotaru.
 Her face was dark and tanned and moon-shaped, with a slightly puffy chin.
 Her lively black eyes glittered beneath two thick and animated eyebrows.